 1. Job Contentment

 When you are new to a job, you have that spark and enthusiasm that keeps you moving at your new workplace.
-You report to work one hour early, and you would stay beyond office hours unless the bosses have left the building.
+You report to work one hour early.
+And you would stay beyond office hours unless the bosses have left the building.

-You volunteer to prepare business presentations for clients or to make copies of documents.
+Also, volunteer to prepare business presentations for clients or to make copies of documents.
 You keep the same enthusiasm for one year.
 Until one day, waking up feels like dragging yourself to work.

 You are already anxious about the 10 am meeting at work even before you have your first cup of coffee.

-It seems like nothing is exciting anymore about going to work, and everything you do becomes a routine.
+It seems like nothing is exciting anymore about going to work.
+And everything you do becomes a routine.

 The first time you got a new job, you hope for a sense of growth.
 You feel like your current job will teach you things about the business, which can potentially help you climb that corporate ladder.
 Getting feedback from either your employer or co-workers lets you know how much you have improved and the things you need to work on.
 However, if you are surrounded by coworkers, who constantly notice your weaknesses and keep